The 2018 ACM-NE Conference and Trade Show is taking place this year at Proctors in Schenectady, NY from October 11th – 12th.

 - Barbizon Light of New England, Inc.

 - B&H Photo Video

 - Ross Video

 - Unique Media Systems

-Thank you for your support of the ACM-NE and we look forward to seeing you in Schenectady.
-Thank you for your support of the ACM-NE and we look forward to seeing you in Schenectady!
+Thank you for your support of the ACM-Northeast!
+We look forward to seeing you in Schenectady!

-Please stay tuned for the full information on Video Festival (and its new Name), time, winners and more!
+Please stay tuned for the full information on the No’reasters Video Festival winners and the registration link!